Skip to main content

 Not all attributes are available from all providers.
 The availability depends on each provider’s capabilities and user consent.

-If a claim is absent, check missingAttributes in the ID Token or /userinfo.
-Claims listed there aren’t supported by the provider — handle fallbacks accordingly.
+If a claim is absent, check missing_claims in /userinfo.
+Claims listed there weren’t provided by the source — handle fallbacks accordingly.

 Next Steps